September 1st, 2017

 "Albus, whichever house the hat puts you in will be greater for your contribution to it," Severus said gravely.
 Mary briefly squeezed his arm in approval at his assurance.
 Scorpius, Rose and Albus all began discussing the various attributes of the houses and where they might fit in.
 Lily and Alicia-May were clapping hands with each other and reciting a song while Eric entertained his great-grandmother with an account of the visit he and his parents had made the day before to the Botanical Gardens in Hyde Park.

 Draco turned to his siblings-in-law.
-"So I have five galleons on Rose in Ravenclaw and Scorpius and Al both ending up in Slytherin, any takers?" he asked.
+"So I have ten galleons on Rose in Ravenclaw and Scorpius and Al both ending up in Slytherin, any takers?" he asked.

-"No, I don't want to lose five galleons," Harry responded.
+"No, I don't want to lose ten galleons," Harry responded.
 Clearly he agreed with Draco's opinion.

-"Oh alright, I'll have a go," Neville said reaching into his pocket.
+"Oh all right, I'll have a go," Neville said reaching into his pocket.
 "I reckon Scorpius in Slytherin, Albus in Gryffindor and Rose in Hufflepuff."

 "I'm going to pretend I didn't just hear you say that my daughter will end up in Hufflepuff, Longbottom," Draco retorted.